Why is Power BI better than Tableau for small businesses?

 Click to read – How is Power BI used to impact business processes?

 If you are still confused and cannot decide if power bi is better than Tableau, then our suggestion is to opt for Power BI.
 It empowers you with innumerable opportunities for data analysis at minimum cost and training.

 Both Tableau and Power BI are robust data visualization tools, and each has its unique features.
 But, if you are a small business owner and want to start off with an easy-to-use drag-and-drop BI tool, then Power BI is the way to go.

-And if you want to work with a consultant for your analytics and data visualization needs, read the following article.
+And if you want to work with a consultant for your analytics and data visualization needs, download the following guide.